Policy on Gifts of Research Collection Materials

-3. Gifts of materials that are accepted by the Library become the absolute and unconditional property of the Library and cannot be returned to the donor for any reason.
-Once the Library takes possession of an item, the Library is free to make all decisions in accordance with its established policies and procedures with respect to the retention, storage, processing, use, and disposition of that item.
+3. Materials accepted by the Library become the absolute and unconditional property of the Library and cannot be returned to the donor for any reason.
+Once the Library takes possession of an item, the Library is free to make all decisions regarding that item, including with respect to the retention, storage, processing, use, and disposition of that item.
 In accordance with the Library's standard policies, Donors are granted the same right to access and use materials they have donated as other members of the public (i.e., materials may be accessed after they have been processed, during normal business hours, and in accordance with the Library's then-current rules and regulations).
-Please note that it is the Library’s policy not to accept materials “on deposit.”
+Please note that it is the Library’s policy not to accept materials “on deposit” or “on loan.”

-A. All prospective donors are encouraged to consult with their legal, tax and/or financial advisers before making a gift to NYPL.
-The tax deductibility of gifts can be a complex issue, and the Library is not in a position to advise potential donors with respect to such matters.
+A. The Library cannot advise prospective donors about legal, tax or financial matters.
+All prospective donors are encouraged to consult with their own legal, tax and/or financial advisers before making a gift to NYPL.

-B. The Library provides donors of property valued at $250 or more with a written acknowledgment of the receipt of such property.
-The Library is not able to confirm the value of the property that has been donated.
+B. Donors are responsible for valuing donated property.
+The Library endeavors to acknowledge donations of property valued at $250 or more with a written acknowledgment of the receipt of such property.
+The Library will not confirm the value of the property that has been donated.

 C. The Library will sign forms related to the tax-deductibility of a donation (e.g., IRS Form 8283) upon request.
 Such forms should be presented to the Library at the time of the donation or promptly thereafter.
 Note that donations of items valued at over $5,000 may require an appraisal by a “Qualified Appraiser.”
 The Library does not pay for such appraisals, nor does it review, validate or authenticate the validity of such appraisals, or otherwise opine as to or confirm the value of the donated property.
 All appraisals must be completed before the donor’s transfer of the property to the Library.